mrjones2014/legendary.nvim/README.md

 " search commands
 :Legendary commands

+" search autocmds
+:Legendary autocmds
 ```

 ### Sorting

-`legendary.nvim` will set `kind` to `legendary-keymaps`, `legendary-commands`,
+`legendary.nvim` will set `kind` to `legendary-keymaps`, `legendary-commands`, `legendary-autocmds`,
-or `legendary-items`, depending on whether you are searching keymaps, commands, or both.
+or `legendary-items`, depending on whether you are searching keymaps, commands, autocmds, or all.

 You can use to override the sorter used for `legendary.nvim` in your `vim.ui.select()`
 handler (for example, [dressing.nvim](https://github.com/stevearc/dressing.nvim) has a
 `get_config` option to do this).

-The individual items will have `kind = 'legendary-keymap'`
+The individual items will have `kind = 'legendary-keymap'`, `kind = 'legendary-command`,
-or `kind = 'legendary-command`, depending on whether it is a keymap or command.
+or `kind = 'legendary-autocmd`, depending on whether it is a keymap, command, or autocmd.

 ## Developing Keymaps, Commands, etc.